Cookies on this website

 About Me

-I am a Medical Statistician based in the Cancer Theme at the Nuffield Department of Primary Care Health Sciences, University of Oxford since January 2022.
-My projects include BLOTTED, developing clinical prediction models for cancer detection using routinely collected repeated-measures blood test data from CPRD, and SYMPLIFY, assessing diagnostic performance of a multi-cancer early detection blood test (GalleriTM) in symptomatic patients.
+I am a Senior Statistician based in the Cancer Theme at the Nuffield Department of Primary Care Health Sciences, University of Oxford since January 2022.
+My projects include BLOTTED, investigating the role of trends over repeated-measures blood test data from CPRD, SYMPLIFY, assessing diagnostic performance of a multi-cancer early detection blood test (GalleriTM) in symptomatic patients, and CanBack, developing prediction models for cancer risk in patients with back pain.

 From August 2014 to December 2021, I was based in the Centre for Statistics in Medicine (CSM), University of Oxford.
 I worked primarily on oncology clinical trials.
 From January 2019 to December 2021, I underwent a DPhil (PhD) in CSM, funded by the NIHR Doctoral Research Fellowship Programme.
 My research involved developing dynamic prediction models (multivariate joint models) using patient-level trends in the full blood count blood test for two-year risk of colorectal cancer.

 My interests include improving efficiency in statistical programming, such as to make data management easier and less time-consuming.
-My interests also include teaching, teaching statistical courses on departmental undergraduate and graduate courses and having been the Lead Teacher for the University's IT Learning Centre's Stata courses since January 2018.
+I teach on departmental undergraduate and graduate courses and was the Lead Teacher for the University's IT Learning Centre's Stata courses from January 2018 to January 2024.

 In 2016, I was awarded with the University of Oxford's Award for Excellence for my "consistent exceptional performance."